WELCOME TO ETSE!

 - GEI+BioT*: Double Bachelor's Degree in Computer Engineering and Biotechnology (Room 201)

-*IMPORTANT NOTE FOR GEI+BioT students: it would be advisable to also attend the Induction Day held by the Faculty of Oenology on 25 September.
+*IMPORTANT NOTE: GEI+BioT students are advised to also attend the Induction Day held by the Faculty of Oenology on 18 September at 15:30.

 IMPORTANT: